 - The Legend of Zelda: Majora's Mask has an optional mission that requires you to protect a barn against a bunch of otherworldly creatures until the sun rises.
 You cannot use your sword to defeat them, so you have to be skilled with your bow to succeed.
 A mission that occurs after that requires you to protect milk jars from a pair of muggers while riding on a covered wagon.
 If you manage to complete both missions, you are rewarded with Romani's Mask.

-- Meanwhile, The Legend of Zelda: Skyward Sword has a villanous example, as Ghirahim sends an horde of Bokoblins to try to hold the line against you, as he finishes casting a spell.
+- The Legend of Zelda: Skyward Sword has a villanous example, as Ghirahim sends an horde of Bokoblins to try to hold the line against you, as he finishes casting a spell to suck Zelda's spirit out of her body and give it to his master.

 - The final boss of An Untitled Story, after defeating his fourth form, becomes invincible, and the only option is to avoid his attacks until the timer runs out.